Troll321/unoff-payloadcms-supabase-storage-adapter/README.md

 - clientUpload as for now is still error (it is presumed that the problem is on Payload)
 - Some feature from the original s3 storage might not exists here
+- Oh yeah, beside the working example (it is untested :v)